DarriEy/concresce/README.md

-# concresce
-Community Optimization Network for Coupled Research in Environmental Systems and Computational Exploration

 🌍 Concresce

-Computational Nexus for Coupled Research in Environmental Systems and Community Exploration
+Community Optimization Nexus for Coupled Research in Environmental Systems and Computational Exploration

 🌊 Introduction